Below you can find a complete list of Russian animals. We currently track 294 animals in Russia and are adding more every day!

 The Most Dangerous Animals In Russia Today

-While most wildlife in Russia is not dangerous, there is some wildlife that you need to try to avoid contact with to stay safe.
+While most wildlife in Russia is not dangerous, there are some animals that you should avoid contact with to stay safe.
 Keeping these facts in mind can help save your life.

 - Ticks – Ticks can carry encephalitis and Lyme disease.
 This can lead to swelling of the brain, seizures, and the inability to move.